Amending Transactions

 3. In the View Allocations tab, click Unallocate.

 4. In the Details tab, click on the pencil icon and change amount paid to 0.
+Note, the GL Account field cannot be edited for Purchase Payments.

 5. Click Process Edits.